Do Go On - 350 - Arctic Badass Peter Freuchen

 I've never heard of it.

-There's a particular anecdote that a lot of them have uh have quite
+Yes, there's a particular anecdote that a lot of them have quite clearly stated in there.

 He drinks that coffee.